Session 6/15Page 2/4 Topic A: Task and relations work

 - What is most important or necessary for you – how do you balance task and relations work in your foster care?

 - How do you balance task and relation in your own family?
 How did your parents do this?

 - How do you balance between “giving time and attention to one child” and “giving attention to all the children”?
-When you have many children, it is always difficult to decide how much attention to give to one child and how much to all children.
+When you have more than one child, it might be difficult to decide how much attention to give to each child.

-- What can you do to make as much relations work as possible while you are performing practical tasks?
+- What can you do to make as much relations work as possible while you perform practical tasks?

 CHECKLIST FOR UNDERSTANDING

-- Why are professional caregivers the most important people in the life of orphan children?
+- Why are professional caregivers the most important people in the lives of placed children?